Data Protection Policy

 In the event that a personal data breach is likely to result in a high risk to the rights and freedoms of data subjects, the Company's directors must ensure that all affected data subjects are informed of the breach directly and without undue delay.

-Data breach notifications shall include the following information:
+Data breach notifications to the ICO shall include the following information:

 Implementation of Policy

-This Policy shall be deemed effective as of the title date.
+This Policy shall be deemed effective as of December 2025.
 No part of this Policy shall have retroactive effect and shall thus apply only to matters occurring on or after this date.